richrd/suplemon/README.md

  * [X] Line based syntax highlighting

 # Whishlist (Stuff that would be nice, but not planning to do yet.
 Maybe for 2.0.0)
+ * [ ] Auto backup.
+Activate on n changes or every n seconds
+ * [ ] Option to show whitespace with a visible character
  * [ ] Add option to change ESCDELAY (function keys aren't detected on slow connections)
  * [ ] Global clipboard (copy from one file to another)
  * [ ] Indicate if file isn't writable (in status bar).
 Use os.access(path, os.W_OK)